jfmangan/FiniteFieldSolve/README.md

 ## FiniteFieldSolve

 #### Overview
 FiniteFieldSolve is a Mathematica package for exactly solving large linear systems of equations over the rationals.
 The package is distributed under GPLv3.
+For more information see <https://arxiv.org/abs/2311.01671> by James Mangan.

 #### Installation
 To install FiniteFieldSolve, download and run InstallScript.m.
 This script will create the folder `$UserBaseDirectory/Applications/FiniteFieldSolve` and then it will download FiniteFieldSolve.m and RowReduceLink.cpp to this folder.